philippeback/amber-kickstart/README.md

          http://localhost:4000
    The Helios IDE will show.
 If it doesn't, make sure your browser isn't blocking popup windows.
    For some reason the old IDE does not work and thus the command to open it has been commented out in *index.html*.

+## Coding with Amber

 7. In the Smalltalk browser go to the *MyPackage*.
 Add your own code.
+For example a method `hello` to the `MyApp`package.
-8. To commit code, Ctrl-space and then 'k' when on a given package.
-The code is saved in the *st* subdirectory.
+8. To commit code, hit `Ctrl-space` and then `k` when on a given package.
+The code is saved in the *st* subdirectory in the file `MyPackage.st` and a compiled version is automatically saved in `MyPackage.js`in the `js` directory.
+9. As another example you might want to add another initialisation value `10`to the `initialze` method in the `Examples` package.
+After you have saved the code you get a counter which starts with `10` when you click on the counter button.
+If you do not commit the changes (Package icon is red) they are lost when you reload the web page.
+You find the new version of the `Examples` package in the subfolder `bower_components/amber/src`.

 ## Notes